-The Local Connect feature helps you move a site between Local and your remote hosting provider.
+The Local Connect feature helps you move a site between Local and your remote hosting provider (WP Engine or Flywheel).

-By pulling a site down to Local, you can quickly create a sandbox for experimenting with new ideas or testing updates to plugins and themes.
-Once you’re finished working on the site, deploying is easy by clicking the “push” button!
+Pulling a site down to Local allows you to quickly create a sandbox for experimenting with new ideas or testing updates to plugins and themes.
+Once you finish working on the site, deploying is easy by clicking the “push” button!

-Throughout the development process, you can pull down changes made to the remote site so you always have the latest content.
+Throughout development, you can pull down changes to the remote site to always have the latest content.
 Along the way, you can push works-in-progress to a staging environment to get feedback from co-workers or clients.

 Getting started with Local Connect is easy:

 - Connect Local to your hosting provider (Flywheel or WP Engine).